SnehaAnto/project/assignment2/README.md

 ## Prerequisites
 - Node.js (v22.11.0 or LTS version as per the setup)
-- MongoDB (ensure a MongoDB instance is running or available)
+- MongoDB/ MongoDB Atlas (ensure a MongoDB instance is running or available)
 - NestJS CLI (optional but helpful for development)
 - .env file with a MongoDB URI (MONGODB_URI)